Our recent work in this area

-This SCORE guide explains how those working in higher education admissions can help ensure students receive a rich practical experience at A-level in light of the changes to practical assessment.
+Our guide explains how those working in higher education admissions can help ensure students receive a rich practical experience at A-level in light of the changes to practical assessment.

-SCORE response to the Ofqual consultation on GCSE reform: regulations for science
+Response to the Ofqual consultation on GCSE reform: regulations for science

 We questioned the percentages allocated to mathematical skills in the assessment of the different sciences and requested clarification on the measures to ensure students have opportunities to undertake sufficient practical work.

-SCORE response to the Ofqual consultation on the assessment of practical work in the sciences at GCSE
+Response to the Ofqual consultation on the assessment of practical work in the sciences at GCSE

 We supported the need to change the current system of assessment but expressed a number of concerns over the implementation of the proposals including appropriate monitoring and the lack of detail provided in the consultation document.

-SCORE response to the Department for Education consultation on new performance descriptors for key stages 1 and 2
+Response to the Department for Education consultation on new performance descriptors for key stages 1 and 2

-The response supported one "working at the national standard" level in science but called for the guidance to encourage teachers to allow greater depth of study within the same key stage.
+The response supported one 'working at the national standard' level in science but called for the guidance to encourage teachers to allow greater depth of study within the same key stage.
 It also highlighted the need for the purposes of the performance descriptors to be more explicit and for the language of the descriptors to be redrafted to mirror that of the National Curriculum.

-SCORE response to the Ofqual consultation on Completing GCSE, AS and A-Level reform
+Response to the Ofqual consultation on Completing GCSE, AS and A-Level reform

 The response highlighted our support for subject curriculum committees independent of interest and free from competition, and the need to emphasise understanding and competencies over content.

-SCORE response to the Department for Education consultation on draft key stage 4 programme of study
+Response to the Department for Education consultation on draft key stage 4 programme of study

 We were mostly pleased with changes made to the draft programme of study but called for more coherence between the key stages.

-SCORE response to the Ofqual consultation on Setting the Grade Standards of new GCSEs in England
+Response to the Ofqual consultation on Setting the Grade Standards of new GCSEs in England

 Our response included a call for a clearer definition of the purpose of key stage 4 examinations, and we opposed the emphasis placed on assessment as an accountability measure used for league table performance comparisons.

-SCORE response to the UCAS consultation on introducing a new tariff
+Response to the UCAS consultation on introducing a new tariff

 We highlighted the need to accommodate the separate pass/fail practical competence mark in the UCAS tariff system to ensure practical competencies remain a priority.